canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 Also, since our test doesn't have any asynchronous code, we could remove the return statement and make our test a `void` method.

-With this refactor, our test started to look simplier and easier to read.
+With this refactor, our test started to look simpler and easier to read.
 Now, it's clear this test only cares about the email configuration.

 ## Make your test values obvious